Optimal Transport & Geometry

 2017Arjovsky et al.Wasserstein GANs.

-Appendix A: Deriving Monge-Ampère from Optimal Transport
+Deriving Monge-Ampere from Optimal Transport

-Consider the optimal map T:XYT: X \to Y pushing μ\mu to ν\nu.
-By the change of variables formula, for any test function ψ\psi:
+Start with the optimal map T:XYT: X \to Y pushing μ\mu to ν\nu and the change of variables gives, for any test function ψ\psi,

 Yψ(y)dν(y)=Xψ(T(x))dμ(x)\int_Y \psi(y) d\nu(y) = \int_X \psi(T(x)) d\mu(x)